A Heavy Glass of

 If I hold it for an hour, I'll have an ache in my arm.
 If I hold it for a day, you'll have to call an ambulance.
 In each case, it's the same weight, but the longer I hold it, the heavier it

 stress.
 If we carry our burdens all the time, sooner or later, as the burden becomes increasingly heavy, we won't be able to carry on.
 As with the glass of water, you have to put it down for a while

-longer you have subluxations, the worse off you become.
-Since this story dealt with stress, it is important to remember that subluxations decrease your ability to handle stress.
+longer you have subluxations, the worse off your body function becomes.
+Since this story dealt with stress, it is important to remember that subluxations also decrease your ability to handle stress.

-Getting checked and adjusted regularly helps minimize the damage done by subluxations and allows you to better
+Getting checked and adjusted regularly helps minimize the damage done by subluxations and could potentially allow you to better